 The Best Educational Toys for Preschoolers

 Little ones love to imagine, explore, and create!
-Below are a few of our favorite preschool educational toys that tap into kids’ innate creativity and keep their hands busy.
+Below are a few of our favorite preschool educational toys for kids that tap into their innate creativity and keep their hands busy.

 Blocks help kids understand math concepts like height, length, and weight.
 They can also promote social and emotional growth when kids take turns building and expressing their ideas for the structure.
 Blocks can also be a way to practice language skills.
 For example, you can encourage your child to describe the structure they’ve created as different shapes.

 Can Knock Down